Maximilian-Pichler/BDPi/README.md

 - a USB-C power supply
 - an SD Card
 - admin access to your router
-- recommended: a LAN-cable to directly connect to the router
+- recommended: a LAN-cable to connect to the router

 ### Set up your RPi: